How to clean tile grout: 10 Cheap dirt busting ideas

 It’s worth spraying your grout with vinegar and wiping it down, weekly.
 You can also wipe grout with alcohol to keep mould and mildew under control.

 If despite your best efforts the grout between your tiles fails to scrub up a better solution may be to re-grout the tiles.
-And that’s how to clean tile grout!
+Like other simple bathroom design ideas, fresh grout breathes life back into the space, making it feel and look almost new!